RLain/cursor-playground/wanderful-v0.1/instructions/instructions.md

 You are a software engineer, and want to build a hiking blog, where an administrator can create, update, publish and delete posts, and viewers can see a read only version of the posts.
 The administrator must be able to see a dashboard showing post engagement and top peforming posts.

-Your plan is to use NextJs 15, shadcn, tailwind, Lucide icons
+Your plan is to use Typescript, NextJs 15, shadcn, tailwind, Lucide icons

 # Core functionalities
 These are features available to the blog administrator via Sanity Studio.